Anirudh-Murali/CryptSpider/README.md

-# DataMiningforCrypto
+# CrytpSpider

 An easy to use data scrapping tool to automate data gathering to help you devise trade stratergies.
 All the data is scrapped from the reputed website https://coinmarketcap.com/ .
-The current version
+The current version also supports shortlisting coins as per various stratergies.
+Use the power of python to analyse huge amounts of data in a few minutes with the results.

+Fututre versions will include tools to visualize and Data Science Models

 # How to use